Multiphoton Correlations between Quantum Images: Numerical simulations

 \section{Numerical simulations}

 In order to confirm these analytical predictions, we carried out numerical simulations using the method introduced in \cite{Brambilla04} and since used extensively, see e.g. \cite{Lantz21}.
 The idea of the simulations is to take as input for the signal and idler fields gaussian white noise with intensity corresponding to half a photon per mode.
 This field is numerically propagated through the system, including the non linear crystal.
-The obtained fields are used to obtain, after averaging over repetitions of the simulation and appropriate subtractions, expectation values of the 4 point intensity correlations $I({\bf x}_1,{\bf x}_2; {\bf x'}_1,{\bf x'}_2 )= \langle \Psi \vert n_{{\bf x}_1} n_{{\bf x}_2} n_{ {\bf x'}_1} n_{{\bf x'}_2} \vert \Psi \rangle$ where $n_{x}=a^\dagger_x a_x$ is the number operator at position $x$.
+The obtained fields are used to obtain, after averaging over repetitions of the simulation and appropriate subtractions, expectation values of the 4 point intensity correlations

+where $n_{x}=a^\dagger_x a_x$ is the number operator at position $x$.
 We then subtract the correlations of lower order: accidental coincidences between non twin photons and between non twin signal and idler pairs (two bunched photons in an image, that do not correspond to twin photons in the other image) to obtain the genuine 4 point intensity correlations.

-The numerical simulations were carried out for a pump beam with a waist $w_0=200$ $\mu$m.
-The pixel size (used to discretize the numerical simulations) is $2.7$ $\mu$ m.
-The field of view is taken to be 7*7 pixels.
-The crystal thickness is 50 $\mu$m.
+In Fig. \ref{fig:numerics} we compare the numerical simulations with the analytical predictions of Eq. (\ref{Eq:P4}).
+The numerical simulations were carried out for a pump beam with a waist $w_0=200$ $\mu$m, a crystal thickness of 50 $\mu$m, and a pump laser wavelength of $351$ nm.
+The pixel size (used to discretize the numerical simulations) is $2.7$ $\mu$m.
+The field of view is $256*256$ pixels.
 The intensity of the pump beam is adjusted so that the intensity at the center of the signal and idler beams after propagation through the crystal is approximately $0.6$ photon per pixel.
-The beam is then propagated $100$ $\mu$ m beyond the crystal in order to defocus it.
+The beam is then propagated $100$ $\mu$m beyond the crystal in order to defocus it.
 The stochastic simulations were repeated $5\ 10^5$ times in order to obtain sufficient statistics.

-In Fig. \ref{fig:numerics} we compare the numerical simulations with the analytical predictions of Eq. (\ref{Eq:P4}).
 To exhibit the oscillations of $P^{(4)}$ encoded in the variable $S$ we fix two coordinate differences, use two other coordinate differences as plot variables, and average over the remaining 4 coordinates.
-The agreement between theory and numerics is excellent.
+The differences between theory and numerics correspond to a signal-to-noise ratio of $4.9$, in agreement with a model of the numerical uncertainties developed in Appendix \ref{Appendix:SNR}.